 [edit]By train

-There are trains hourly from Edinburgh and from Glasgow Queen Street, taking just over two hours via Dundee, Arbroath and Montrose to Stonehaven, and continuing north to Aberdeen.
-Some trains come direct from London Kings Cross or Leeds via York and Newcastle, but from England it's usually quicker to change in Edinburgh.
+[edit]Hourly trains from Edinburgh and Glasgow Queen Street take two hours via Dundee, Arbroath and Montrose, and continue to Aberdeen.
+A few are direct from London Kings Cross or Leeds via York and Newcastle, but from England it's usually quicker to change in Edinburgh.

 The Caledonian Highland Sleeper to Aberdeen runs Su-F from London Euston, departing after 9PM to reach Stonehaven around 7:15AM.
 The southbound train picks up around 10PM to reach Euston towards 8AM.
 You could also take the Lowland Sleeper from Euston towards midnight and change to a day train in Edinburgh.
 Going back, you need to leave Stonehaven before 8:30PM to join the southbound Lowland Sleeper at 11:30PM from Edinburgh.

-1 Stonehaven station is almost a mile from town centre, exit south onto Arduthie Rd.
-The Station Hotel has a bar and serves meals but head downhill east for more food and pubs in the centre.
+1 Stonehaven station is a mile west of town centre.
+There's a ticket office, machines, toilets and a waiting area, with step-free access to both platforms.
+Exit onto Arduthie Rd, where the Station Hotel has a bar and serves meals; head downhill east for more food and pubs in the centre.

 By bus

-The 2 main bus stop is on Barclay Street, at the corner with Cameron Street a block south of Market Square.
+2 Barclay Street is the main bus stop, at the corner with Cameron Street a block south of Market Square.

 [edit]From north or south the quickest road is A90, which cuts inland.
 For a slower scenic route (eg cycling) take A92, which follows the coast from Dundee via Arbroath and Montrose.